 - The father's sperm is used to fertilize the mother's eggs in our lab.

-- After 3 days, several 8-cell embryos will have developed (see figure).
+- After 5 days, several advanced embryos will have developed (see figure).

-- Our doctor-scientist specialists examine the genetic makeup of the embryos, screening for both genetic diseases and desired gender.
+- Our doctor-scientist specialists examine the genetic makeup of the embryos, screening for genetic diseases and optionally, desired gender and eye color.